MoritzLaurer/prompt_templates/docs/agents.md

 # Agents

-Sharing tools and agents on the HF Hub in a standardized way is not implemented yet.
-This page contains some initial thoughts on this.
+How could the sharing of agents be standardized on the HF Hub?

+A good standard for sharing agents should be: modular, open, and interoperable.

-## Main components of agents
+## Modularity: Main components of agents
-Agents have several main components:
+Agents have four main components:

-- A glue library like [autogen](https://github.com/microsoft/autogen), [CrewAI](https://github.com/crewAIInc/crewAI), [langchain](https://github.com/langchain-ai/langchain), or [transformers.agents](https://huggingface.co/docs/transformers/en/agents), which orchestrate a series of LLM calls and tool use.
+1. An orchestration library such as [autogen](https://github.com/microsoft/autogen), [CrewAI](https://github.com/crewAIInc/crewAI), [langchain](https://github.com/langchain-ai/langchain), or [transformers.agents](https://huggingface.co/docs/transformers/en/agents), which implements prompt formatting, tool parsing, API calls, agent interaction etc.
-- A set of prompt templates that define different tasks and agent personas.
+2. A set of prompt templates that define different tasks and agent personas.
-- A set of tools, either as JSON strings or Python functions.
+3. A set of tools, provided as JSON strings, Python dictionaries, or functions.
-- A compute environment to run the agent code invoking the prompts and tools.
+4. A compute environment to run the agent code, invoking the prompts and tools.

+**Modularity** is a fundamental principle in software engineering.
+It enables maintainability, reusability, scalability, and testability.
+In practice, however, the code for LLM systems and agents often combines prompt strings, tool functions and the agent orchestration code in the same files.
+This means that changes in prompts are hard to test and version and it is harder for others to reuse prompt templates or tools for their own systems.

+Following the principle of modularity, agents should be shared in a directory of modular .yaml/.json files for prompt templates; .py files for tools; and a single agent.py file for the orchestration code.

-## Sharing agents on the HF Hub
+## Openness: Sharing and running agents on the HF Hub

-HF Space repos provide a suitable compute environment for agent code and Space repos can also host the YAML/JSON files for prompt templates and tools.
+HF Space repositories provide a suitable unit for storing the files for prompt templates, tools and orchestration code in a single directory, combined with attached compute for executing the agent.
+One Space can contain one agent, which can be executed on a free CPU, or with high-end GPUs if required.
+HF Spaces can be public, private or shared with a group of people in a specific organization.

 [TODO: add example of a HF Space repo with an agent.]

+## Interoperability

+Several different orchestration frameworks for agents exist.
+[TODO ...]

 <!--